Difference Between CEO and President

 What is CEO?

-They are responsible for managing a business’s functions and operations, making significant strategic choices, acting as the main interface here between the management board with business operations, acting as the public face of the corporation, among other things.
+They are responsible for managing a business’s functions and operations, making significant strategic choices, acting as the main interface between the management board and business operations, and acting as the public face of the corporation, among other things.

-It’s common for a CEO to serve as a supervisory board, and they’re in control of executive activities, while the CEO is in control of combining business policy with everyday activities.
+It’s common for a CEO to serve on a supervisory board, and they’re in control of executive activities, while the CEO is in control of combining business policy with everyday activities.

 Some conglomerates have one chief executive who supervises a multitude of presidents, each of whom is in charge of a distinct business and reports to the very same chief executive officer.